ankschoubey/old-blog/_posts/dev-life/performance/2023-08-05-v1-migration-microservice.md

 The new movies-migration all the migration-specific configurations in it.

-## Final Tip 7: Monitor your application to find bottlenecks.
-And do experiments to mitigate them.
+## Final Tip 7 and conclusion: Monitor your application to find bottlenecks.
+And do experiments to mitigate them

 All the strategies above shouldn’t be used blindly, they should be used with experimentation.